 AN252, Session A, Introduction to Medical Anthropology, Dietrich

-AH118, Session A, Intro to Art: World Perspective (I), Scott
+AH118, Session B, Intro to Art: World Perspective (I), Scott

 Business - Undergraduate Courses

-MG333, Session B, Workforce Diversity in Organizations, Clark
+MG333, Session B, Gender and Diversity in Business (D), Clark

 MG411, Session B, Information Technology Management, Ferrantelli